Kuniko925/FairRobustness/.github/README.md

 This framework is available under the MIT License.

 ## Acknowledgement
-The authors would like to thank the Dependable Intelligence Systems Lab, the Responsible AI Hull Research Group, and the Data Science, Artificial Intelligence, and Modelling (DAIM) Institute at the University of Hull for their support.
-Furthermore, the author extends heartfelt gratitude to Professor Balaraman Ravindran of the Indian Institute of Technology Madras, whose invaluable provision of the initial research idea has been the cornerstone of this study.
+<p align = 'justified'>The authors would like to thank the Dependable Intelligence Systems Lab, the Responsible AI Hull Research Group, and the Data Science, Artificial Intelligence, and Modelling (DAIM) Institute at the University of Hull for their support.
+Furthermore, the author extends heartfelt gratitude to Professor Balaraman Ravindran of the Indian Institute of Technology Madras, whose invaluable provision of the initial research idea has been the cornerstone of this study.</p>